toa-io/toa/extensions/exposition/documentation/access.md

 Embeds the value of the current Identity into the request body as a property named after the value of the directive value, and grants access.

-> The request body must be an object.
+The request body must be an object.

+> :warning:<br/>
+> The intended use case for this directive is audit.
+> **Using it to pass Identity to the application logic is strongly discouraged.**

 ## Roles